ml-archive/gatekeeper/README.md

 This package is developed and maintained by the Vapor team at [Nodes](https://www.nodesagency.com).
 The package owner for this project is [Christian](https://github.com/cweinberger).
+Special thanks goes to [madsodgaard](https://github.com/madsodgaard) for his work on the Vapor 4 version!

 ## License 📄